 You may view a detailed report of Meta’s corporate political contributions to 527 organizations and candidates in states that permit them, by clicking the link below.
 This report, which will be updated semi-annually, includes contributions made since 2013.

 You may view our quarterly federal lobbying disclosures for the past several years, by clicking the links below.
-In 2023, our policy priorities covered a range of issues, including but not limited to:
+In 2024, our policy priorities covered a range of issues, including but not limited to:

-Meta belongs to various trade groups and organizations representing diverse views and communities.
+Meta belongs to various trade groups and organizations representing a spectrum of views and communities.
 Our team also works with independent third-party organizations on issues relating to technology and internet policy and we sometimes support their events that highlight internet and social media issues.
 We seek to participate in conversations about the issues that directly affect our company and the experience of the people who use our service.
 We chose these organizations because they are engaged in meaningful dialogue about either the internet or the local communities in which we operate.
 While we actively participate in these discussions and believe collaborative problem solving is the best way to address a problem and have the greatest impact, we do not always agree with every policy or position that individual organizations or their leadership take.
 Therefore, our membership, work with organizations, or event support should not be viewed as an endorsement of any particular organization or policy.
-Meta also prohibits these organizations to use any payment or fee made by Meta to make any political contribution or expenditure in support of or against political candidates and parties
+Meta also prohibits these organizations to use any payment or fee made by Meta to make any political contribution or expenditure in support of or against political candidates and parties.

-While the groups we work with will continue to evolve, below please find a representative list of the ones we have worked with in 2023.
+While the groups we work with will continue to evolve, below please find a representative list of the ones we have worked with in 2024.
 When possible, we link to the organization’s website, so that you may find out more about them.

 Albuquerque Hispano Chamber of Commerce